 Do I get to choose which shred/crew position?

-You are not promised any specific crew position prior to the hiring board; however, members possessing current AF Form 8 evaluations in specific aircrew specialties will be assessed for selection for EMA positions aligned with their evaluated qualifications, should they elect to remain within that specialty.
+You are not promised any specific crew position prior to the hiring board.
+However, members possessing current AF Form 8 evaluations in specific aircrew specialties will be assessed for EMA positions aligned with their evaluated qualifications, should they elect to remain within that specialty.

 What happens if I do not get selected for my preferred shred?

-If you are not selected for your preferred shred, you can apply to transition after completing 2-3 years of your originally selected crew position.
-(Example: After 3 years of being a Flight Attendant, you may be given the opportunity to “cross-shred” to a Communications Systems Operator)
+You can apply to transition after completing 2–3 years in your originally selected crew position.
+For example, after 3 years as a Flight Attendant, you may be given the opportunity to cross-shred to a Communications Systems Operator.

 How often do you fly?

-Our flying ops tempo varies based on current world events and may be reflected in our flying schedules.
+Our flying ops tempo varies based on current world events.
 You should plan to be TDY at least 100 days a year.

-The Presidential Airlift Group maintains their own separate hiring process, but specific circumstances may allow them to select applicants from the 89th Airlift Wing.
+The Presidential Airlift Group maintains its own separate hiring process, but specific circumstances may allow them to select applicants from the 89th Airlift Wing.

 Can I get a waiver for the ASVAB requirements?

-No. However, you may always choose to retake the ASVAB to strive for a higher score.
+No. However, you may always retake the ASVAB to strive for a higher score.

 Do I have to go to SERE?